 I am a conservationist with broad interests in ecology and animal behaviour.
-I caught the travel bug early, living in Indonesia for a year when I was 6.
-Most of my working life has been concerned with Africa and the islands of the Indian Ocean.
-After a degree in Zoology at the University of Sheffield I went to Seychelles as a volunteer, then to Mauritius to work on the pink pigeon recovery project.
-I then returned to the UK to work as a research assistant on long-tailed tits in the UK.
-I completed a PhD at the University of Nottingham on the conservation of vultures in southern Africa, and then moved to Tanzania to draw up plans to conserve an elephant migration corridor between two national parks.
-I’ve been at WWT since 2011, initially tasked with researching the ecology of the Critically Endangered Madagascar pochard and identifying a suitable release site for captive bred pochards.
+I was 12 when I read Douglas Adams’ ‘Last Chance To See…’ and ever since I’ve wanted to work in conservation, and travel, and preferably do both.
+Most of my working life has been spent in Africa and the islands of the Indian Ocean, studying endangered birds and mammals and trying to understand their habitat requirements.
+After a degree in zoology, I worked in Seychelles, Mauritius and even in the UK for a short time, before completing a PhD on vulture conservation in southern Africa.
+My first taste of wetland conservation came when I moved to Tanzania to draw up plans to conserve an elephant migration corridor running through East Africa’s largest wetland, the Kilombero Valley.
+I’ve been at WWT since 2011, initially tasked with researching the Critically Endangered Madagascar pochard and identifying a suitable translocation site.

 Razafindrajao F, Bamford AJ, Young HG, Andrianarimisa A, Bin Aboudou AI & Lewis RE (2017).
 Reassessing the conservation outlook for Madagascar’s endemic Anatidae following the creation of new protected areas.
 Wildfowl 67: 72-86

 Bamford AJ, Razafindrajao F, Young RP & Hilton GM (2017).
 Profound and pervasive degradation of Madagascar’s freshwater wetlands and links with biodiversity.
 PLOS ONE 12: e0182673.